Deep probabilistic programming

 sequences at each node.
 The latent variables inferred from the leaf sequences

-by Draupnir rfelect the shape of the phylogenetic tree well.
+by Draupnir reflect the shape of the phylogenetic tree well.
+In 2025, we

 Stein variational inference (Stein VI)